-As a Medicare health plan, Humana Gold Plus H0028-014 (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, Humana Gold Plus H5619-039 (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Humana Gold Plus H0028-014 (HMO) will generally cover your medical care as long as:
+Humana Gold Plus H5619-039 (HMO) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - Your network PCP will coordinate the care you receive from other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
-However, referrals are not required to receive covered services from in-network providers.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, your network PCP may give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
+This is called giving you a "referral."
 For more information about this, see Section 2.3 of this chapter.

-- You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
+- Referrals from your PCP are not required for emergency care or urgently needed services.
+There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
 Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 You must obtain authorization from the plan prior to seeking care from an out-of-network provider.
 In this situation, you will pay the same as you would pay if you got the care from a network provider.
 For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.